-Federal Agencies Solicit Comments on Draft Changes to 2022 National Wetland Plant List: The U.S. Army Corps of Engineers (Corps), as part of an interagency effort with the U.S. Environmental Protection Agency (EPA), the U.S. Fish and Wildlife Service (FWS) and the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS), is announcing the availability of the draft changes to the 2022 NWPL and its web address to solicit public comments.
+Federal Agencies Solicit Comments on Draft Changes to 2022 National Wetland Plant List: The U.S. Army Corps of Engineers (USACE), as part of an interagency effort with the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service and the U.S. Department of Agriculture Natural Resources Conservation Service, is announcing the availability of the draft changes to the 2022 NWPL and its web address to solicit public comments.
 The public now has the opportunity to comment on the proposed changes to wetland indicator status ratings for two plant species in the Arid West region.
-The Federal Register Notice for the 2018 NWPL update can be found here: https://www.federalregister.gov/documents/2023/01/20/2023-01026/national-wetland-plant-list.
+The Federal Register Notice (FRN) for the 2022 NWPL update can be found here: https://www.federalregister.gov/documents/2023/01/20/2023-01026/national-wetland-plant-list.
 The public comment period ends on March 21, 2023.
 Additional information regarding public notice is available on HQs Regulatory website at https://www.usace.army.mil/Media/Announcements/Article/3274694/23-january-2023-federal-agencies-solicit-comments-on-draft-changes-to-2022-nati/.